Bot Bowl IV is the fourth AI competition in Blood Bowl and will happen (virtually) at the IEEE Conference of Games 2022.

 Faster Pathfinding

-The pathfinding module in the bot bowl framework has been improved significantly by compiling the python code to cython and through some other optimizations.
-The algorithm is estimated to be 20x faster compared to last year!
-This will make it easier for reinforcement learning bots to learn the game with pathfinding enabled.
+The pathfinding module in the bot bowl framework was improved significantly by compiling the python code to cython and through some other optimizations.
+The algorithm is estimated to be 20x faster compared to the previous year!
+This makes it easier for reinforcement learning bots to learn the game with pathfinding enabled.
 Check out the tutorial pathfinding-assistance in reinforcement learning to learn more.

 Forward Model

 A forward model was introduced in Bot Bowl III.
 This year, the model is faster, has more features, and is more robust.
-We hope to see a few search-based bots in Bot Bowl IV!
+We were thus happy to see a few MCTS bots this year.

 Check out the tutorial how to use the forward model and how to implement a search-based bot to learn more.